jeromevang/MiddlewareAI/src/context.md

 This loop runs for up to 10 iterations to prevent infinite loops.

+**Works for both streaming and non-streaming requests:**
+- **Non-streaming**: Tool loop runs, final response returned as JSON
+- **Streaming**: Tool loop runs internally (non-streaming), final response is chunked and streamed as SSE

+The response includes `tool_iterations` to indicate how many loop iterations were needed.

 ### Available Tools (17 total)

 #### Code Intelligence